Carreau/phd-dissertation/parts/roleofactin.rst

     :alt: "Structures of actin, schematic and electro microscopy"
     :width: 70%

-    Structure of a single monomer of actin, and electron microscopy snapshot.
+    A) Structure of a single monomer of actin, and electron microscopy snapshot.
-    — from Molecular Biology of the cell.
+    — from :cite:`Alberts2008`.

 Dynamic of actin polymerisation